Check what you can and can't recycle at the kerbside before putting your recycling boxes out for collection.

 - will need to sort recycling items after collection (but the material will still be recycled)

 Contaminated kerbside collections

-We receive an income for the recyclable material we collect; however, the value of each collection is reduced due to contamination.
+We receive an income for the recyclable material we sell on, however, this can sometimes be reduced due to contamination.

-- we could reach the maximum 'contamination threshold' of our contract
+- could reach the maximum 'contamination threshold' of our contract

-- we may need to send a whole lorry load of recycling to landfill
+- may need to send a whole lorry load of recycling to be processed as household waste

-This is why it is very important for you to sort your items correctly, both for the environment and in order to keep our waste collection costs as low as possible.
+So, it's important to sort your recycling correctly, both for the environment and to keep our waste collection costs as low as possible.

 Recycling and mixed plastics